Christopher-Borders/Cybersecurity-Portfolio/detection-engineering/README.md

 #### Description
 Detects PowerShell processes executing encoded commands, a technique commonly used by attackers to obfuscate malicious scripts.

+### Threat Behavior

+This rule targets PowerShell abuse, a common attacker technique used for executing malicious scripts and downloading payloads.

 #### Severity
 High